Shuttle/Shuttle.Core.Cron/README.md

 public DateTime NextOccurrence(DateTime date)
 ```

 Returns the next date that would follow the given `date`.
+This is accomplished by adding 1 muinute to the relevant date.
 If no date is provided the root date will be used.
 This method also sets the root date to the result.

 ``` c#
 public DateTime GetNextOccurrence(DateTime date)
 ```

 Returns the next date that would follow the given `date`.
+If the given `date` satisfies the required specification(s) then the `date` is returned as-is.

 ``` c#
 public DateTime PreviousOccurrence()
 public DateTime PreviousOccurrence(DateTime date)
 ```

 Returns the previous date that would precede the given `date`.
+This is accomplished by subtracting 1 muinute from the relevant date.
 If no date is provided the root date will be used.
 This method also sets the root date to the result.

 ``` c#
 public DateTime GetPreviousOccurrence(DateTime date)
 ```

 Returns the previous date that would precede the given `date`.
+If the given `date` satisfies the required specification(s) then the `date` is returned as-is.

 ## Cron Samples